encode/uvicorn/docs/deployment/getting-started.md

 ## Quick Start

 This section is meant to get you started serving an ASGI application as quick as possible.
-ASGI applications are applications that adhere to the [ASGI Specification], which is the contract between the ASGI server (Uvicorn) and the ASGI application.
-Starlette  is just one ASGI framework amongst many, see [awesome-asgi] for a listing of some of the others.

 [ASGI Specification]: https://asgi.readthedocs.io/en/latest/
 [awesome-asgi]: https://github.com/florimondmanca/awesome-asgi